-SI.
-No. Page

-No.

-1. Introduction 4

-2 Aims and Objectives 4

-3 Eligibility 4

-4 Regulations for the Post Graduate Programme 5

-5 Programme Structure 18

-6 Syllabus 19

-7 Model Question Papers 74

 1. Introduction

+2. Aims and Objectives

+3. Eligibility

+4. Regulations for the Post Graduate Programme

+5. Programme Structure

+6. Syllabus

+7. Model Question Papers

+1. INTRODUCTION

 Ever since the PG Programme in Environmental Science started, the department has taken tangible effort to keep abreast with the developments in the Environmental Science.
 We ventured a different approach to teach Environmental Science through our PG Programme.
 Through the incorporation of field study in every semester without compromising theory content the students are introduced to four of the ecosystems in situ.
 This was found to be not only very effective in inculcating students the spirit of Environmental conscience but also made it easy to impart theory content effectively.
 Another innovative experiment was devoting the fourth semester of the Programme entirely for research project and internship that made the students to apply what they studied in the past three semesters in such a way as to emerge as a full-fledged environmentalist.
-In this second revision we have not only maintained the same system but have introduced a new job as well as research oriented Course, Environmental Impact Assessment, EIA, for skill development in addition to the existing Courses -Disaster Management and GIS and Remote Sensing.
+In this second revision we have not only maintained the same system but have introduced a new job as well as a research oriented Course, Environmental Impact Assessment, EIA, for skill development in addition to the existing Courses -Disaster Management and GIS and Remote Sensing.
 We have also introduced a new section in the practical syllabus of every semester- a case study- to enable students to get trained in solving environmental problems that exist or that may ensue in future.
-Thanks to the dedicated effort of the learned members of the BOS and the timely, relevant and deductive inputs from our Principal, Rev Fr.
-Prasanth Palackappillil CMI, the revised Syllabus 2021 is a unique, student oriented and academically rich one.
+Thanks to the dedicated effort of the learned members of the BOS and the timely, relevant and deductive inputs from our Principal, the revised Syllabus 2024 is a unique, student oriented and academically rich one.